-Tip: If you are setting OracLeInventoryUser, and the path used to start the target Oracle database instance included a symbolic link, you might also consider whether to set an environment variable for this account that identifies the ORACLE_HOME for the target database instance.
+Tip: If you are setting OracleInventoryUser, and the path used to start the target Oracle database instance included a symbolic link, you might also consider whether to set an environment variable for this account that identifies the ORACLE_HOME for the target database instance.
 For more insight, see UserDefinedOracleHome.

-An exact match for any Oracle user name that is either (as described above):
+An exact match for any Oracle user name that: